Technology is impacting the Radiology specialty

-We partnered with Radiopaedia at the #RANZCR2018 ASM to bring delegates our “Diagnosis Contest” which was a lot of fun.
-We took the opportunity to catch up with Frank at the event in Canberra to find out how his open source radiology resource is shaking up medical education globally and what impact it’s having on the radiology community now and into the future.
+Last year, we partnered with Radiopaedia at the #RANZCR ASM to bring delegates our “Diagnosis Contest”, and caught up with Frank to find out how his open-source radiology resource is shaking up medical education globally and what impact it’s having on the radiology community now and into the future.

 Your mission to create the most comprehensive radiology resource and make it available to the world for free is inspirational.
-Can you provide examples of how the resources directly impact doctors in training?
-In other words, how do you think Radiopaedia is helping radiologists?
+How do you think Radiopaedia is helping radiologists?

 Every week we receive numerous emails from users throughout the world explaining what Radiopaedia means to them.
 Just last week we received one from a dental student in northern Pakistan who explained she has no access whatsoever to formal Radiology teaching.
 Instead, she learns off the x-rays taken during patient management and often misdiagnoses because of poor understanding.

 She went on to say, "When I found out about Radiopaedia I remember staying up hours just scrolling through the cases to learn more because it changed the way I saw x-rays.
 It was like I was seeing differently, but with the same set of eyes!"